 An easily readable document is vital – it gives the impression of good organization and that you have set out your points and arguments clearly, that you are professional, clear thinking, and authoritative.
 This can be achieved through:

-Leave wide margins so that is plenty of ‘white space’.
+Leave wide margins so there is plenty of ‘white space’.
 This will focus attention on the text.
 Use an unjustified (unaligned) right-hand margin, which makes the text look friendlier and approachable, and avoids the problems of wide word spacing and end-of-line word divisions that can occur with justified (aligned) text.

 Consider using one-and-a-half or two-line spacing – the less text there is on a page the easier the reader can concentrate on it.